 The board is satisfied that the broad range and depth of the executive and non-executive experience of each of the non-executive directors underpins their individual strength of characters and ability to exercise independent judgement and apply unbiased rigour to board decisions.

-The board also consists of five executive directors, of whom Eddie Buxton is Chief Executive, Mark Townsend is Chief Financial Officer, Stuart Legg is Sales and Marketing Director, Kevin Stevens is Chief Operating Officer, and Angus McCaffery, who has responsibility for business development.
+The board also consists of five executive directors, of whom Eddie Buxton is Chief Executive, Mark Townsend is Chief Financial Officer, Stuart Legg is Sales and Marketing Director, Kevin Stevens is Integration and Transformation Director, and Angus McCaffery, who has responsibility for business development.

 The directors’ biographies which can be seen here and demonstrate the range and depth of experience they bring to the Group.